gaurav-chawla1714/nw-tracker-bot/README.md

   - Right now, the only one is status
 - Parse Fidelity account view xslx to update holdings.
 Use pandas to parse excel file.
 - Custom indexes on Firestore database for date field, to allow for quick range calculation.
-- Cloud hosting?
-Raspberry Pi hosting?
 - Integrate custom exceptions more, including messages.
 Integrate on read commands as well.
-- Slash commands for argument hints vs having to know arguments for a command
 - Finish readme tutorial writeup

 ## Backlog: